 This legislation is critical to the continued success of the MOLST Program and needs the help of all MOLST supporters to succeed.
 We ask that you urge your local Senators and Assembly members to support this legislation as soon as possible.
 A draft letter of support has been crafted.
 We encourage you to add your personal experience and the value of eMOLST in improving quality & patient safety, ensuring accessibility in an emergency and achieving the quadruple aim.
 We thank you for your support of this legislation and the MOLST Program!

-Senator Kemp Hannon has introduced a new bill (S7713, A10345) that would address a key concern with legislation that enables nurse practitioners (NPs) to execute medical orders not to resuscitate and other orders pertaining to withholding and/or withdrawing life-sustaining treatment, which goes into effect on May 28, 2018 (“NP DNR Bill”).
+Senator Kemp Hannon has introduced a new bill (S7713, A10345) that would address a key concern with legislation that enables nurse practitioners (NPs) to execute medical orders not to resuscitate and other orders pertaining to withholding and/or withdrawing life-sustaining treatment, which went into effect on May 28, 2018 (“NP DNR Bill”).
 Assemblyman Gottfried introduced a companion bill in the Assembly.
 Despite the overall support of the NP DNR Bill, many physicians, NPs, nursing homes and health systems were concerned that the legislation did not align the new role of NPs with existing laws governing health care proxies (HCPs), and, as a result, would not extend the authority of NPs to perform capacity determinations and execute DNR and other medical orders for individuals who have designated a HCP.

 The new bill directly addresses this concern and would align existing HCP laws with the NP DNR Bill.
 The bill would authorize NPs making determinations of capacity for purposes of executing or implementing a HCP, issue orders not to resuscitate, and issue other orders pertaining to withholding and/or withdrawing life-sustaining treatment and provide appropriate notification of the capacity determination, as well as recovery and documentation of capacity.
 Importantly, the bill would take effect on the same date as the NP DNR Bill, which will limit both practitioner and patient confusion regarding the new role of NPs regarding medical orders like DNR and MOLST.